Jamaican Curry Chicken… Just three words: Simple, Bold and Flavorful.

 - Aromatics & Herbs – Garlic, ginger, cilantro and fresh thyme, all chopped.

 - Jalapeño – Chopped, with seeds removed.
-Sometimes we add habanero or scotch bonnet pepper instead of jalapeño for additional kick.
+Sometimes I add habanero or scotch bonnet pepper instead of jalapeño for additional kick.
 Leave the scotch bonnet pepper whole for flavors and not too much kick.
 If you want more heat, use half of one cut into pieces.

 - Spices – Curry powder, allspice berries, pepper and cumin.
 You can buy Jamaican curry powder in many grocery stores, or in Caribbean grocery stores.